QUANT & QUAL Conference Keynotes

 Dr. Blake’s research examines the developmental trajectory of peer-directed aggression, bullying, and victimization in socially marginalized youth and racial/ethnic disparities in school discipline.
 She is author to more than 40 publications and a fellow of the American Psychological Association.
 Dr. Blake has published studies examining the social and psychological consequences of aggression and victimization for African-American girls and students with disabilities and the disparate impact of school discipline for African-American girls.
 Her work on the inequitable discipline experiences of Black girls has been featured in the New York Times, Huffington Post, on NPR, and CBS.
 She is the co-PI of a federally funded grant to examine the relation between school discipline and disproportionate minority contact in juvenile justice centers for immigrant youth.
 Dr. Blake is the lead researcher for the Girlhood Interrupted: The Erasure of Black Girls’ Childhood and the lead author for the follow-up work Listening to Black Women and Girls: Lived Experiences of Adultification Bias reports.
 Dr. Blake teaches graduate courses at Texas A&M University in child assessment, child therapy, and factors that contribute to racial/ethnic educational disparities.

-Jessica T. DeCuir-Gunby, PhD (she/her) is a Professor of Educational Psychology and University Faculty Scholar in the Department of Teacher Education and Learning Sciences at NC State University.
-She also serves as the department’s Director of Graduate Programs and Associate Department Head.
+Jessica T. DeCuir-Gunby, PhD (she/her) is a Professor of Educational Psychology and Department Head in the Department of Teacher Education and Learning Sciences at NC State University.
 She currently serves on the editorial board for Contemporary Educational Psychology and is a former associate editor for the American Educational Research Journal.
 Dr. DeCuir-Gunby’s research interests include race and racial identity development, critical race theory, mixed methods research, and emotions in education.
 She has served as Co-PI on two National Science Foundation funded grants, totaling over $4.3 million: Nurturing Mathematics Dreamkeepers (NSF DRK-12 Grant) and Peer Mentoring Summits for Women Engineering Faculty of Color (NSF ADVANCE Leadership Award Grant).
 Her work has been featured in top-tier journals such as Contemporary Educational Psychology, Educational Psychologist, Educational Researcher, and Review of Educational Research, among others.
 She has also co-authored/co-edited four books.

 Dr. DeCuir-Gunby has received numerous awards.
 In 2012, she was inducted into the NC State University Academy of Outstanding Teachers and received the NC State University Alumni Association Outstanding Teacher Award.
 In 2013, she was awarded the inaugural NC State University Faculty Scholar award which recognizes academic leadership and achievement.
 In 2018, Dr. DeCuir-Gunby received the NC State Alumni Association Outstanding Research Award for outstanding research and was inducted into the Research Leadership Academy for leadership and mentoring in research.
 She was awarded the University of Georgia’s College of Education 2015-2016 Outstanding Educator Award for alumni.